sm2302-aug23/grp-r-tan-gerine/README.md

 **For Task 5**

-<sub>The question is "What are the most common stopping times, the number of steps it takes for a sequence to first go below its starting integer?"
-to achieve this,we can :
+The question is "What are the most common stopping times, the number of steps it takes for a sequence to first go below its starting integer?" to achieve this,we can :
 1. Calculating the stopping time for each Collatz sequence.
 2. Creating a histogram or frequency distribution of stopping times to identify the most common stopping times.